The-alpha-male/Youtube-data-analysis-using-SQL/README.md

 `continents`: Categorizes countries based on geographical regions.
 `total_subs`: Total number of subscribers across all YouTubers in a continent.
-`total_uploads`: Total number of videos uploaded by YouTubers in a continent.
+`total_uploads`: Total number of videos YouTubers upload in a continent.
 `total_views`: Total video views for all YouTubers in a continent.
 `yearly_total_earnings`: Total estimated yearly earnings (rounded) for YouTubers in a continent.
 `num_of_youtubers`: Total number of YouTubers in a continent.